 As a strategy to achieve convergence, I suggest starting with 100 iterations and set the number of chains equal to the number of logical cores available.
 The four conditions to check for convergence are:

 - No warning messages should appear.
 Most warning messages are due to insufficient iterations.
 However if a warning appears indicating that the maximum tree depth has been exceeded, the maximum tree depth setting should be increased from the default of 10 until the warning goes away.

-- The estimate of the effective sample size, n_eff, is at least 100 for all values.
-This is equivalent to specifying that the standard error of the mean is at least an order of magnitude less than the standard deviation.
+- The estimate of the effective sample size, n_eff, is at least 50 for all values and ideally 100 or more for parameters of interest.
+A value of 100 is equivalent to specifying that the standard error of the mean is at least an order of magnitude less than the standard deviation.

 - Diagnostics plots should not have any unusual features (discussed below).

 If any of these conditions are not met, the analysis should be re-run with double the number of iterations, until all conditions are met.
 Increasing the iterations beyond this point will increase the precision of the estimates but not drastically change the results.
 I find that the standard deviation parameters take more iterations to reach convergence than mean parameters.
 Also, the effective sample size condition tends to be a stricter condition than the one on the potential scale reduction statistic Rhat, so it will be the last to be satisfied.

 Refer to the Stan website, and in particular the Stan Modeling Language: User’s Guide and Reference Manual for more information.